boeni-industries/aico/docs/subsystems/backend/plugin_system.md

 ## Plugin Integration with Message Bus

-Plugins integrate with AICO's core functionality primarily through the message bus, as described in the [Message Bus Architecture](message_bus.md) document.
+Plugins integrate with AICO's core functionality primarily through the message bus, as described in the Message Bus Architecture documentation.
 The Plugin Manager mediates this integration through:

 ### 1. Topic Access Control